 Listen to your body, acknowledge, and stop when you feel the pressure building up, heat coming on, your stomach in a knot…your body is talking to you and telling you that the situation is about to get even worse.
 What can you do to ease the pressure?
 Define three actions and plan to implement them within the next 48 hours.

 Want to you use this article in your newsletter, blog, or on your website?
 You can, as long as you include the following blurb:

-“Christine Lewicki is committed to help people quit complaining and become entrepreneurs of their lives.
-You can download your FREE ”I Quit Complaining Starter Kit” on her blog www.iquitcomplaining.com
+“Christine Lewicki is a Bestselling Author, Speaker & Coach.
+She is committed to help people quit complaining and become entrepreneurs of their lives.
+Download your ”I Quit Complaining Starter Kit” on the blog www.iquitcomplaining.com”